rickyjames1750/Deep-Learning--Project/README.md

 # Deep-Learning--Project

 ## Mission: ##
 Built a pipeline to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-Furtheremore, This Project is built with Convolutional Neural Networks throughout the process.
+Furthermore, This Project is built with Convolutional Neural Networks throughout the process.

 ## Deep Neural Network Class: ##
 CNN(Convolutional Neural Network)